ontocord/mixturevitae/README.md

 ## Setup

-We use the [Megatron-LM fork](https://github.com/timurcarstensen/Megatron-LM-Open-Sci) as our training framework.
+We use Megatron-LM as our training framework.
 Please follow the setup instructions from the repository to:
 - Create a Python environment
 - Install required dependencies